 And what more, you can block IP Addresses, for free.
 (Read More)

-Since I use Weebly to build my website(s), here are a few simple instructions to set this up on your own Weebly site.
+If you're not using Weebly, here are a few simple instructions to set this up on your own site.
 Keep in mind these are basic instructions, but should be enough to get you started!

 1. Sign Up